Hamilton supports using the R programming language.

 A number of versions of R are made available through the module command. module avail r and module avail rstudio will show what is available.
-We currently recommend that you load the r/3.6.3 module.
+We currently recommend that you load the r/4.1.2 module:

-If you need to use RStudio (the standard R interactive development environment) and are not connecting from the University campus, we recommend that you connect to Hamilton using X2GO (see the Login page for details) to improve performance and stability and then load the rstudio/1.1 module (which provides a copy of R 3.6.0).
+If you need to use RStudio (the standard R interactive development environment) and are not connecting from the University campus, we recommend that you connect to Hamilton using X2GO (see the Login page for details) to improve performance and stability and then load the both the r/4.1.2 and rstudio/2021.09.1 modules.

-Each user is able to install R packages accessible only to them.
-As people will need different packages and versions of those packages, this is a useful way of giving users the flexibility to install software without waiting for the Hamilton administrators to install it for you.
+Each user is able to install R packages in their own account.
+This allows you to install packages, or alternative versions of packages, without waiting for the Hamilton administrators to install it for you.

 For example, to install package Matrix (Skipping some of the output for brevity.
 Files will be saved under a folder called R in your home directory):